Stars1233/binaryninja-api/docs/guide/index.md

 - `<CTRL>-R` allows for reverse-searching your console history
 - `<UP>` and `<DOWN>` can be used to view the command-history

+???+ Tip "Tip"
+    All scripting consoles share a single python instance.
+This is an intentional design choice and has the following benefits: you can create variables in one tab/window and then access it in another.
+The downside is that if you run a long-running script for example, the console will still be blocked in other tabs and windows.
+This is a known trade-off and not expected to change.

 ### Magic Console Variables

 The interactive python prompt also has several built-in "magic" functions and variables.
 Some are read-only, and some are writable to provide convenient interactivity between the UI and console: